 Notably, the Referral Fee does not introduce additional pressure on the price and rewards external actors who contribute to the protocol by providing trading volume.
 Apart from Swap Fee and Referral Fee, Mooniswap does not charge any additional protocol fees.

-We largely prefer the Referral Fee, to be sure.
-In order to guarantee liquidity provider earnings, Mooniswap does contain a fixed fee of 0.3%.
-This plus profits from price slippages amount to about 5% profits in total for LPs.
-This could go away as the volumes increase.
+We largely prefer the Referral Fee over the swap fee.
+In order to guarantee liquidity provider earnings, Mooniswap does contain a swap fee of 0.3% (*this fee has been reduced 0.15% due to successful pool performance).
+The swap fee could go away as volumes increase.